How to Self Publish on Createspace the Easy Way

 - Search keywords (up to five, add the themes of the novel, don’t duplicate the categories).

 This is just matt or gloss.
 Personally, I prefer matt, and most commercially published books are matt, so I’d go with that, but it’s up to you.

 Select all the channels, so your book gets the widest possible distribution.

 Note that selecting these channels won’t necessarily mean bookshops and libraries will start stocking your book – that’s more a question of promotion – but it will put your book on the book distribution systems, which should mean books and libraries can order your book if you persuade them to.

 Because it costs money to print your book, there’s a minimum price you can sell it at, and Createspace shows that price.
 Simply set your selling price to any higher figure you think you can sell at, it’s up to you.

 You can set prices worldwide automatically, based on the US price, or customise your prices for different territories.
 It might be worth setting prices manually to exploit psychological price points like £4.99.

 Self publish on Createspace: Final Step – Publish!

-Once you are sure everything is set up right, just click Complete Setup.
+Once you are sure you’ve set everything up right, just click Complete Setup.

 That’s it.
 In about twenty-four hours your book will be on all the Amazon stores around the world.